microbiomedata/metaT_Assembly/docs/index.rst

 .. image:: mt_assy_workflow2024.svg
    :align: center
-   :scale: 50%
+   :scale: 25%

 Workflow Overview
 -----------------

 This workflow was developed by Brian Foster at JGI.
-Original repo can be found (here)[https://code.jgi.doe.gov/BFoster/jgi_meta_wdl/-/tree/master/metatranscriptome].
+Original repo can be found `here <https://code.jgi.doe.gov/BFoster/jgi_meta/-/tree/main/jgi_meta_wdl_sets/metatranscriptome_assembly_and_alignment>`_.
 This workflow uses SPAdes and :code:`bbmap` to assemble and map QC'ed transcriptomic reads, with an AGP file created using :code:`fungalrelease.sh`.

 Workflow Availability
 ---------------------